difference between lok sabha and rajya sabha

 • The Lok Sabha is the primary legislative body in India.
 It is responsible for introducing and passing most laws, especially those related to financial matters (such as taxes, budgets, and expenditures).

 • Money Bills (bills related to taxes, government spending, and public funds) can only be introduced in the Lok Sabha.
-The Rajya Sabha can suggest amendments, but the Lok Sabha has the final say on money bills. it creates the difference between Lok Sabha and Rajya Sabha.
+The Rajya Sabha can suggest amendments, but the Lok Sabha has the final say on money bills.
+This creates a difference between the Lok Sabha and the Rajya Sabha.

 • Rajya Sabha:

-• The Rajya Sabha, while not the primary chamber for lawmaking, acts as a revising chamber.
+• While not the primary chamber for lawmaking, the Rajya Sabha acts as a revising chamber.
 It reviews, debates, and suggests amendments to the bills passed by the Lok Sabha.

-• The Rajya Sabha ensures that laws are carefully scrutinized from a variety of perspectives, especially those related to state interests and specialist knowledge.
-For example, members of the Rajya Sabha are often experts in fields like science, economics, arts, and law, making their input invaluable in shaping quality legislation, and the Difference between Lok Sabha and Rajya Sabha.
+• The Rajya Sabha ensures that laws are carefully scrutinized from various perspectives, especially those related to state interests and specialist knowledge.
+For example, members of the Rajya Sabha are often experts in fields like science, economics, arts, and law, making their input invaluable in shaping quality legislation and the difference between the Lok Sabha and Rajya Sabha.

-• Rajya Sabha cannot veto money bills, but it can delay non-money bills for a maximum of six months and suggest improvements to them.
+• Rajya Sabha cannot veto money bills, but can delay non-money bills for six months and suggest improvements.

 Important Shared Functions

-Both the Lok Sabha and Rajya Sabha have equal powers in several important areas:
+Both the Lok Sabha and Rajya Sabha have equal powers in several vital areas:

 1. Impeachment Powers